-The Nominations Committee (NomCo) is responsible for oversight of the composition of the Board and to lead the process and make recommendations to the Board for Board appointments.
-As part of the Committee's responsibilities, it will review the structure, size, diversity and composition (including the skills, knowledge and experience) of the committees.
-When it is deemed that a new board member is required, in identifying suitable candidates, NomCo will coordinate the use of open advertising or the use of external advisers to facilitate the search.
-The Committee will consider candidates from a wide range of backgrounds and judge candidates on merit against objective criteria.
+NomCo is responsible for oversight of the composition of the Board and to lead the process and make recommendations to the Board for Board appointments.
+As part of the Committee's responsibilities, it reviews the structure, size, diversity and composition (including the skills, knowledge and experience) of the committees.
+When it is deemed that new Board member(s) are required, as in 2024, the Committee identify suitable candidates, coordinating the use of open advertising or the use of external advisers to facilitate the search.
+NomCo consider candidates from a wide range of backgrounds and judge candidates on merit against objective criteria.

-Board Members' Knowledge, skills and expertise
+Board members' knowledge, skills and expertise

-Information regarding the knowledge, skills and expertise of individual Board members can be found in the Annual Report and Accounts 2023.
+Information regarding the knowledge, skills and expertise of individual Board members can be found in the Annual Report and Accounts 2024.